TheBeardedBerry/UnicodeBrowser/README.md

 * Ability to filter blocks to "only symbols"; preselects blocks known to have useful, supported symbols.
 * Ability to change font
 * **Double-click a character to copy it to the system clipboard**

+Pull Requests are very welcome!

+**Disclaimer:** Plugin is currently in its infancy and as such leaves much to be desired regarding the user-experience, but it's usable, and useful!

 ## Supported Engine Version